vahi/pegasus-annex/nersc/README.md

 Then in the top left menu, click on Workload and under it click on Deployments.
 Then click on the blue button, Create on the top right

 The screenshot below lists the values to put

 Note: You need to replace m4144 with your project number below.

 ![Create Deployment](./images/rancher-create-deployment.png)
 The following is specified in the UI

+**Name**
+Set it to pegasus-annex .
+The workspace selected should be the one you just created e.g. <nersc-username>-pegasus-workflows

 **Containers**
 * Container Name - Set to *submithost*